itsPG/os_hw3/README.md

 ### Fork

-Fork() creates a new process by duplicating the calling process.
+fork() creates a new process by duplicating the calling process.
 We call the old process "parent", and the new process "child".

-Basically, we can think the behavior of fork is just like "it creates a copy process of itself, except some information will be changed."
-If you want to know what EXACTLY fork() do, you may want to check [fork specification](http://pubs.opengroup.org/onlinepubs/9699919799/functions/fork.html) for more detail.
+Basically, we can think the behavior of fork as "creating a copy of the process itself, except some information will be changed."
+If you want to know what EXACTLY fork() does, you may want to check [fork specification](http://pubs.opengroup.org/onlinepubs/9699919799/functions/fork.html) for more detail.

-Fork() returns
+fork() returns

 > : -1, if fork() failed.